 The Company has created multiple business opportunities for communities to benefit from the operation of the mine.
-These include four major joint venture contracts between the communities and PNG companies for the provision of services as well as numerous smaller contracts with local communities.
+These include several major joint venture contracts between the communities and PNG companies for the provision of services as well as smaller contracts with local communities.
 The major contracts include catering and camp management, security, road transportation and ancillary mobile.
-In 2022, these contracts earned \$21.3 million supporting the local community.
+During the twelve months ended December 31, 2023, these contracts generated \$24.5 million in revenue, supporting the local community.